 Mykonos has developed a road network with good road signs and paved roads extensively.
 However, those that lead to crowded beaches (Paradise, Super Paradise) are close to causing traffic problems in the summer.
 For getting around the island there are buses starting from Mykonos town every 30 minutes.

-Also from Ornos departing boats to neighboring beaches while visitors can make a cruise around Mykonos and Delos (tel 22890 24970).
+Also from Ornos there are boats departing to neighboring beaches, while visitors can enjoy a cruise around Mykonos and Delos (tel.: 22890 24970).
 The taxi stop is at Square Manto Mavrogenous near the port.
-Within the country you can find many shops with a variety of clothes, shoes, accessories and artwork while in the narrow streets are couture houses and expensive jewelers.
+Within the Town of Mykonos you can find many shops with a variety of clothes, shoes, accessories and artwork while in the narrow streets there are couture houses and expensive jewelers.

 Police Department: 22890 22716

 Municipality of Mykonos: 22890 22201 - 23988

 Citizen Service Centres: 22890 28621